bespoke-silicon-group/bsg_manycore/README.md

 - Edit `BSG_MACHINE_PATH` in `software/mk/Makefile.paths` to choose the machine to run somd programs on.
 - go into `software/spmd/bsg_barrier` and type `make` to run a test!

+## Verilator (Beta Support)

+BSG Manycore has preliminary support for simulating with the open-source [Verilator](https://github.com/verilator/verilator) toolchain!

+To test this feature, set BSG_PLATFORM=verilator in machines/bsg_platform.mk and then follow the above instructions to run tests normally.
+This platform only currently supports the machine pod_1x1_4X2Y due to excessive compilation times for larger machines.
+Most likely, future work can enable larger machines with hierarchical Verilation. verilator must be on your path (or override the VERILATOR variable in machines/Makefile.verilator).

+On CentOS, you may need to use a modern GCC installation with `scl enable devtoolset-8 -- bash` or by putting `source scl_source enable devtoolset-8` in your .basrhc.

+## Surelog (Beta Support)

+BSG Manycore has preliminary support for parsing with the open-source [Surelog](https://github.com/chipsalliance/SureLog) toolchain!

+To test this feature, run `make -C machines parse`.
+Parse-only module is supported, which verifies that each file in bsg_manycore can be parsed as an individual compilation unit, in order to provide the greatest tool compatibility.
+Future work will enable full UHDM generation.

 # Contributions

 If you're developing on a branch called `mybranch`, please pull a branch called `ci_mybranch` based